plumvillage/newsletter/src/en/articles/brother-chan-phap-niem--the-laughter-of-children-echoes.md

 自从一见桃花后</br>
 直至如今更不疑</blockquote>

 > For thirty years I've sought the swordsman
 > Many times the leaves have fallen to sprout anew.
 > Following one glance at a peach blossom,
 > I no longer have any more doubts.<span class="note">Translated by Andy Ferguson.
 In: Zen's Chinese Heritage: The Masters and Their Teachings, Wisdom Publications, 2000, pp. 183-184.</span>

 Thầy offered a pair of parallel verses to Br.
 Giác Thanh when he passed away:

-> One maple leaf has fallen down, and yet you continue to climb the hill of the 21<sup>st</sup> century with us.<br/>Thousands of daffodils are beginning to bloom and the earth continues to be with the sky, singing the song of no-birth and no-death.
+> One maple leaf has fallen down, and yet you continue to climb the hill of the 21<sup>st</sup> century with us.
+> Thousands of daffodils are beginning to bloom and the earth continues to be with the sky, singing the song of no-birth and no-death.

 ## Putting on the Robe of Freedom